The Sunlit Night: Plot

 When she returns to her trailer Nils has given her a flower by her doorstep and is apologetic to her.
 He explains to her that they are two contrasting colors "orange and blue".
 They return to work next day when Frances sees Yasha enter the Viking museum.

 When she jumps out of the car to accost him she finds out that he is there to attend to his father's funeral.
 He was a Russian gentleman who wished for a Viking funeral.
 Yasha's father was a baker and employed him in the bakery.
 Around this time Yasha's mother arrives (Olyana).
 Haldor asks her to leave because Yasha refuses to recognize anyone else.
 They soon gather together to see the frozen body of Yasha's father.
 Yasha cries over it saying he is "finally free".

 Soon after they proceed to carry the coffin by the seashore and place it in a replica of a Viking ship.
 Haldor attempts to recite a Viking greeting but Yasha instead speaks about his father and what a good person he was.
 They light the funeral pyre and disperse.

 Frances and Yasha summit a hill, drink, and then return to the barn and make love.
 As they are lying on the floor au natural the Norwegian Art Institute (NKI) representatives arrive to inspect the barn.
 Frances leaves with Yasha, both apologizing.
 Nils just stares silently at them.

 Soon Frances returns to New York.
 Haldor wonders if he is a "troll".
 The grocery store clerk (and subject of Frances's paintings) tells Haldor that she likes trolls : people who work in cold dark places and are big and strong and it is implied that maybe Haldor has found a friend.

 When Frances returns her sister is married and her Dad makes an anxious speech about how worried he is that she has married out of her own free choice ignoring the advice of her parents.
 Frances receives a letter from Nils informing her that the barn she and Nils painted together has passed inspection and is now on the map.
-Nil appended a map to the letter, to which Frances smiles and remarks that Nil's work was not as fragile as she first believed.
+Nils appended a map to the letter, to which Frances smiles and remarks that Nils's work was not as fragile as she first believed.
 The closing scene is that of Frances' work being displayed and hailed as exceptional by the art school evaluators who previously criticized her work.